jhpyle/docassemble/_docs/fields.md

 ## <a name="field with choices"></a>Multiple choice list

-To provide a multiple-choice question with a dropdown "select" and a "Continue" button, use" `field` with a `choices` list:

-{% include side-by-side.html demo="choices-dropdown" %}

 To provide a multiple choice question with "radio buttons" and a "Continue" button, use `field` with a `choices` list: